jowellsabino/snowflake/README.md

 # Snowflake queries

-Assortment of queries on the BCH Sbowflake environment
+Assortment of queries on the BCH Snowflake environment